 In this course, students learn how to design and teach therapeutic Yoga programs for groups and individuals with specific needs or health challenges.
 This program forms the foundation of our Professional Yoga Therapist Training Program.
-This is a modular training program so you pay for each Module separately.
+This is a modular training program, you enroll and pay for each course separately.

 Prerequisite YTT Requirements

 A two-week intensive program with a focus on therapeutic group classes